sc2923/Oxide-Barrier-Materials/README.md

 Key computational parameters (exchange–correlation functional, k-point sampling, energy cutoffs, supercell sizes, etc.) are documented within the individual input and output files.

 This repository contains **only the theoretical DFT data**.
-The corresponding **experimental characterization data (including XPS measurements)** are archived separately on Zenodo (https://zenodo.org/records/17665093) and are cited in the manuscript.
+The corresponding **experimental characterization data (including XPS measurements)** are archived separately on Zenodo (https://zenodo.org/records/17665093) and a citation is provided in the manuscript.

 Together, the GitHub and Zenodo repositories provide the complete dataset supporting the findings of the study.